ts-pro/vue3-composition-api-style-guide/README.md

 ## Component
 ### Hooks spread
-Avoid using spread in hooks, for some reasons:
+Avoid using hooks result spread in components ( not everywhere but in components ), for some reasons:
-1. It requires to count all props in spread and whe you return to template, it may be huge list.
+1. It requires to count all props in spread and when you return to template, it may be huge list.
 2. It increases chances of name collisions ( if 2 hooks export same name ), which can be solved using ugly name aliases.
 3. It makes context lost.
 For example, if you have variable `isVisible` spreaded from some hook, you can't say where it came from until you go deeper.
 Using more verbose expression `trialPopup.isVisible` it's no uncertain anymore.